zev-b/extra-curriculars/Udemy-Course/Data-Structures/doubly-linked-lists.md

 - This impacts operations we have previously encountered regarding a singly-linked.

-- Since we can traverse backwards, with `.prev`, we have a different method of implememnting the operations.
+- Since we can traverse backwards, with `.prev`, we have a different method of implementing the operations.

 - We will have to update 2 pointers, so a little more work.